ShoaibAlam04/ShoaibAlam/README.md

 #  About Me

 🌐 Exploring the realms of Artificial Intelligence and Machine Learning.

 📊 Transforming raw data into meaningful insights as a Data Scientist.

 💻 Continuous learner, coding enthusiast, and open source advocate.

 #  Skills & Expertise

-🤖 Machine Learning: Expertise in building and deploying ML models.
+🤖 Machine Learning: Expertise in building and deploying ML models. <br>
 📊 Data Science: Analyzing, visualizing, and extracting insights from data.
 🐍 Programming: Proficient in Python for data manipulation and model development.
 🧠 Deep Learning: Passionate about neural networks and their applications.